-- 2.5 Applications solely for the funding of core costs of an organisation are not eligible.
-Funding towards activities that generate funding to cover these costs would be considered.
-In addition, applications from Town & Community Councils for revenue funding will only be considered where these demonstrate that they are a joint bid with a voluntary/community group. - 2.6 The planned launch of the new Strong Communities Grant Fund in March this year coincided with the Covid-19 outbreak in the UK and the subsequent instruction by the Government to enter a period of lockdown.
-In response to the crisis, on 20th April 2020, the Managing Director approved under Emergency Powers the creation of the Vale Heroes Crisis Grant Fund, by allocating £50,000 from the Strong Communities Grant Fund and £15,000 from the Vale of Glamorgan Rural Local Action Group LEADER funding. - 2.7 The Vale Heroes Crisis Grant Fund offered grants to Community Groups, the Voluntary Sector, Town and Community Councils and eligible businesses towards the cost of initiatives within the Vale of Glamorgan that help members of the community affected by the Covid-19 pandemic.
-The fund provided grants of up to £3,000 per project.
-23 grant applications totalling £48,572.94 were approved in line with the delegated authority granted to the Managing Director in consultation with the Leader.
-A full list of projects funded through the Vale Heroes Crisis Fund is attached in Appendix C. - 2.8 On 29th July 2020, the Strong Communities Evaluation Panel met remotely to consider the first round of applications over £3,000.
-A total of 14 applications were received. - 2.9 Appendix A sets out the names of the applicants, a summary of the projects and the total amount of funding requested.
+- 2.7 Applications solely for the funding of core costs of an organisation are not eligible.
+Grants towards activities that generate funding to cover these costs would be considered.
+In addition, applications from Town & Community Councils for revenue funding will only be considered where these demonstrate that they are a joint bid with a voluntary/community group. - 2.8 On 3rd November, 2022, the Strong Communities Evaluation Panel met remotely to consider the third round of applications for grants of over £3,000.
+A total of 18 applications were considered. - 2.9 Appendix A sets out the names of the applicants, a summary of the projects and the total amount of funding requested.
 It also sets out the recommendations of the panel as to whether the applications should be supported (in whole or in part), not supported or deferred for further information.
-Where bids are recommended to be supported in part, the Council will communicate with the applicant to suggest the element of the bid that would be supported and ensure any conditions (such as match funding requirements) are put in place prior to the release of any funds. - 2.10 Following the consideration and approval of Cabinet, the Council will communicate with all those organisations who have bid for funding to provide feedback on the bid and put in place the relevant monitoring and payment mechanisms for approved funding applications. - 2.11 Appendix D lists the 9 applications received to the SCGF Small Grant Fund (for grants of up to £3,000) and the decisions reached on these applications.
-In line with the revised process for assessment of these small grants, applications were presented to the evaluation panel for their comments and then authorised via delegated powers granted to the Managing Director in consultation with the Leader.
+Where bids are recommended to be supported in part, the Council will communicate with the applicant to suggest the element of the bid that would be supported and ensure any conditions (such as match funding requirements) are put in place prior to the release of any funds. - 2.10 Following the consideration and approval of Cabinet, the Council will communicate with all those organisations who have bid for funding to provide feedback on the bid and put in place the relevant monitoring and payment mechanisms for approved funding applications. - 2.11 Appendix C lists the 15 applications received to the SCGF Small Grant Fund (for grants of up to £3,000) and the decisions reached on these applications.
+In line with the revised process for assessment of these small grants, recommended applications are presented to the evaluation panel for their comments and then authorised via delegated powers granted to the Managing Director in consultation with the Leader and Deputy. - 2.12 Community groups and voluntary organisations across the Vale of Glamorgan continue to face considerable challenges again this year.
+Several applications are from groups seeking support for energy efficiency measures in community premises.
+Minimising energy costs is seen as essential by these organisations to allow them to continue to offer services at a cost their users can afford.
+Others seek support for improvements to community buildings or equipment to allow them to maximise their revenue potential and become more financially sustainable. - 2.13 Ten applications to the SCGF small grant programme totalling £16,033.52 have been approved.
+A further ten applications to the main grant programme are recommended for approval, as shown in Appendix A. If Cabinet resolves to approve the applications to the main grant programme there will be £29,991.43 remaining in the budget for 2022/2023.
+It is recommended that this sum be carried forward to supplement the SCGF budget for 2023/2024.
+Promotion of the scheme is likely to recommence in the Spring with funding allocated to next year's projects early in the new financial year 2023/2024, subject to approval of the Council's budget as anticipated for 2023/24.

-- 2.12 Community groups and organisations across the Vale of Glamorgan have faced considerable challenges this year due to the pandemic.
-Setting aside just under £50,000 to the Vale Heroes Crisis Fund in April provided vital support for 23 organisations in the early months of the pandemic.
-To support this Covid specific allocation, funds available for main and small Strong Communities Grants have been reduced for the current year.
-Applications for funding have exceeded this year's available budget. - 2.13 Eight applications to the SCGF small grant programme totalling £21,361.88, have been approved.
-A further 7 applications to the main grant programme are recommended for approval, as shown in Appendix A. If Cabinet resolves to approve the applications to the main grant programme the budget for 2019/2020 will be fully committed.
-Promotion of the scheme will recommence in early 2021. - 2.14 The progress of the overall scheme will continue to be reported regularly to the Voluntary Sector Joint Liaison Committee as part of the work programme supporting the Compact between the Council and Glamorgan Voluntary Services.
+2.14 The progress of the overall scheme will continue to be reported regularly to the Voluntary Sector Joint Liaison Committee as part of the work programme supporting the Compact between the Council and Glamorgan Voluntary Services.